 2.6 Inspection and Acceptance.
 QBIT Maker Inc. shall inspect the Items upon their Delivery at the Delivery Point, and shall notify Contoso in writing of any visible damage, defect, shortage, or non-conformance of the Items within five (5) business days of the Delivery.
 If QBIT Maker Inc. fails to provide such notice within the specified time period, the Items shall be deemed accepted by QBIT Maker Inc. as to their visible condition.
 QBIT Maker Inc. shall conduct the Acceptance Test of the Items within thirty (30) days of the Delivery, or such other period as agreed upon by the parties in writing, and shall notify Contoso in writing of the results of the Acceptance Test.
 If the Items meet or exceed the Acceptance Criteria and the Purchase or Product Specifications, QBIT Maker Inc. shall issue an Acceptance to Contoso in writing.
 If the Items fail to meet or exceed the Acceptance Criteria or the Purchase or Product Specifications, QBIT Maker Inc. shall provide Contoso with a detailed description of the failure or non-conformance, and Contoso shall, at its option and expense, either: (i) repair or replace the defective or non-conforming Items; or (ii) refund or credit the price of the defective or non-conforming Items to QBIT Maker Inc. If QBIT Maker Inc. fails to conduct the Acceptance Test or to provide the results of the Acceptance Test to Contoso within the specified time period, the Items shall be deemed accepted by QBIT Maker Inc. as to their performance and quality.
 The Services shall be deemed accepted by QBIT Maker Inc. upon their completion by Contoso, unless otherwise specified in the Purchase Order or the Schedule, or agreed upon by the parties in writing.

-2.7 Transfer of Title and Risk of Loss.
-The title and risk of loss of the Items shall pass from Contoso to QBIT Maker Inc. upon the Delivery of the Items at the Delivery Point, unless otherwise specified in the Purchase Order or the Schedule, or agreed upon by the parties in writing.

 2.8 Source Inspection.
 QBIT Maker Inc. reserves the right to inspect or test the Items at Contoso's premises prior to Delivery, upon reasonable notice and during normal business hours.
 Such inspection or testing shall not relieve Contoso of its obligations under this Agreement, nor constitute acceptance of the Items by QBIT Maker Inc. If any inspection or testing reveals that the Items do not conform to the Purchase Order or the Schedule, or the Purchase or Product Specifications, QBIT Maker Inc. may reject the Items or require Contoso to correct the non-conformance at Contoso's sole cost and expense.
 Contoso shall provide QBIT Maker Inc. with all necessary assistance, facilities, and access for such inspection or testing.

+2.9 Training.
+Within forty (40) days after the product is delivered, Contoso will offer a training session.